goblinfactory/JsonQuery/README.md

 # Goblinfactory.JsonQuery

 Cross platform dotnet tool for querying json files and first super hacky support for js files with embedded json.
 First language supported in JmesPath.
+Screenshot below is the command running in a VSCode terminal on mac OSX.

 ## install